tushar21014/TaskSwift/README.md

 ### Prerequisites

-Before running the CDAC Intern Management System, ensure you have the following software and tools installed:
+Before running the TaskSwift, ensure you have the following software and tools installed:

 - Node.js and npm (Node Package Manager)
 - MongoDB